aamyapandey/document_clustering/README.md

 Easily extendable for sentiment tagging, keyphrase extraction, or domain-specific tuning.

-this project is not a dataset specific. any dataset containt .txt files can be used.
+**This project is not dataset specific.
+Any dataset containing .txt files can be used. archive.zip: Here is an example of the data.
+Drag and drop this file after launching the app.py. for this dataset (k=5).